rancher/rke/README.md

 RKE also added two commands that for etcd backup management:
 ```
-./rke etcd backup [NAME]
+./rke etcd backup --name NAME
 ```
 and
 ```
-./rke etcd restore [NAME]
+./rke etcd restore --name NAME
 ```

-The backup command saves a snapshot of etcd in `/opt/rke/etcdbackup`.
+The backup command saves a snapshot of etcd from each etcd nodes in the cluster config file and will save it in `/opt/rke/etcdbackup`.
 This command also creates a container for the backup.
 When the backup completes, the container is removed.

 ```
-# ./rke etcd backup --name snapshot
+# ./rke etcd backup --name snapshot --config cluster.yml

 INFO[0000] Starting Backup on etcd hosts
 INFO[0000] [dialer] Setup tunnel for host [x.x.x.x]